Skip to content

 Step 2 – Create the Variable Group

-1. Select + Variable group
+1. Select: + Variable group

-2. Complete the form and click Save:
+2. Complete the form and click: Save

 Field Value / Action

-Variable group name VECTO_ACCESS_TOKEN
+Variable group name PAT-VECTO_ACCESS_TOKEN

 Description Used by VECTO to manage Azure DevOps resources for the AWS Core pipelines.